mountblue/javascript-full-stack-path/README.md

 **Memory Game in JavaScript**

 	Create a Memory Game in JavaScript capturing the total number of moves and time taken to complete the game.

+**Chess Game in JavaScript** (Advanced)

+	Build a 2 player chess game in JavaScript using principles of object oriented programming, game state and game loop.

 **Session**: Recap on Functions, Scope and Callbacks.